 This section explains how to update the V5C registration certificate online.
 The DVLA V5C document is more often called the vehicle logbook.

-You will not get the DVLA tax renewal form V11 if the wrong address is on your V5C registration certificate.
+You will not get the DVLA tax reminder form V11 or a vehicle tax refund if the wrong address is on your V5C registration certificate.

-So, you must send the updated V5C to Driver and Vehicle Licencing Agency if your name and address changes.
+So, you must send the updated V5C to Driver and Vehicle Licencing Agency if your name or address changes.
+The service is free in most cases.

-You could get fined up to £1,000 for failing to inform the DVLA about a change of address or new name.
+You can get fined up to £1,000 for failing to inform the DVLA about V5C change of address or new name.

 Note: Do not tick the box reserved for 'new keeper' if you only update V5C address or change names.

 As a rule, there is no fee for changing your name and address on a new V5C.
-Allow a period up to six weeks to receive the updated vehicle registration certificate after changing address.
+Allow a period up to six weeks to get a replacement V5C log book after changing address.

 You can also tax your vehicle at some Post Office branches.
 You have the option to change your V5C name and address details at the same time.
 Remember, you may need to take a valid and current MOT test certificate for the vehicle.